aplteam/MarkAPL/Files/MarkAPL.md

   However, escaping is a more complex issue than you might expect; see [Escaping](#) for details

-* For defining any attributes a pair of double quotes must be used.
+* For defining attributes a pair of double quotes must be used.
 Single quotes have no effect.
 (This contradicts the original Markdown documentation but due to a bug it did not work with the original Markdown implementation either)

 * `MarkAPL` does not have the concept of "loose list items".
 In